2019–20 NZ Touring Cars Championship

-The 2019–20 NZ Touring Cars Championship (known for commercial reasons as the 2019–20 BNT V8s Championship) will be the twenty-first season of the series, and the fifth under the NZ Touring Cars name.
-The field consists of two classes racing on the same grid.
+The 2019–20 NZ Touring Cars Championship (known for commercial reasons as the 2019–20 BNT V8s Championship) was the twenty-first season of the series, and the fifth under the [NZ Touring Cars name.
+The field consisted of three classes racing on the same grid.
 Class one featured both V8ST and NZV8 TLX cars.
 Class two consisted of older NZV8 TL cars.
-There is also a third class run for vehicles ineligible for points.
-The series' defending champions are Jack Smith for Class One, and Justin Ashwell for the V8 Lites class (renamed from Class Two).
+There was also a third class run for vehicles ineligible for points.

+Andre Heimgartner dominated the season to take his second New Zealand V8 Touring Car Championship.
+Justin McIlroy meanwhile would take the V8 Lites honours.
+The series was disrupted by the COVID-19 pandemic and forced the cancellation of the final two rounds at Hampton Downs Motorsport Park and Pukekohe Park Raceway.